 Are your chair cushions looking a little sad after the long winter?
 Do you want to recover your outdoor cushions for the summer?
+Just the thing to sit in to enjoy your garden and DIY birdhouse!
 I can show you how to do it … quickly and easily.

 First, my story: I’ve wanted rocking chairs on my big porch for years now.
 A couple of weeks ago, Greg bought us two beautiful wicker chairs.
 They were a brown that didn’t go with our house, so he painted them white for me.
 But the cushions were still the boring beige the chairs originally came with.
 I am NOT a beige kinda girl.
 So we went to the fabric store and picked out a bright and cheerful outdoor canvas.
 But the fabric sat around for a while without me working on it at all.
 Sound familiar?

 But yesterday afternoon was a glorious day and I knew it was time to recover those ugly cushions.
 It took only about an hour to do both cushions, from start to finish.
 And my cushions were not even perfectly square.
 Let me show you how you can do it quickly and easily, too!

 Some of the links in this post are Amazon affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won’t cost you a penny more)!.
 Read my full disclosure policy.

 - Outdoor canvas (3″ longer and wider as your cushion x 2 — I used a little less than one yard of fabric per cushion)